 WHY I LOVE THESE MINI FLOUR GINGER ORANGE CAKES

 These are so full of flavour – vibrant, fresh and zingy.
 These little cakes are moist but not dense.
-They also have the bonus of being gluten free and, without the frosting, dairy free too.
+They also have the bonus of being able to be easily gluten free and, without the frosting, dairy free too.

 Very easy.
 You will need to prepare the orange and whip up some egg whites but that’s about as difficult as this gets.
 The butter is added in melted, so no creaming butter and sugar together which saves on time.